-KELLESIMONE WAITS, Los Angeles based artist, has exhibited internationally including solo exhibitions curated by Sara Driver at SPRING/BREAK Art Show in New York, N.Y. and Los Angeles, C.A., “Draw Tour” at the Museum of Mexico City, and “Antithesis” a solo exhibit at the Linder Gallery at Keystone College in La Plume, PA.
+KELLESIMONE WAITS, Oakland based artist, has exhibited internationally including solo exhibitions curated by Sara Driver at SPRING/BREAK Art Show in New York, N.Y. and Los Angeles, C.A., exhibits at Corey Helford Gallery in Los Angeles, and “Antithesis” a solo exhibit at the Linder Gallery at Keystone College in La Plume, PA.

 The female form and notions of femininity are a continuous focal point in my work as are physical, emotional, mental and allegorical transformations.
 I am exploring ideas of sexual freedom, shattered inhibitions, and bliss, as they can be related to: chemical intervention and altered or obscured identity.
 I am interested in possible ways to alleviate fear, how it ties into identity vs. anonymity, and its effects on female sexuality.